 The plant oil with the most evidence behind its health benefits is extra virgin olive oil, so we typically recommend that as a primary oil for young kids.

-Plant oils can be an easy way to provide some healthy, unsaturated fats for kids, but they shouldn’t be the primary source of dietary fat.
+Plant oils can be an easy way to provide some healthy, unsaturated fats for kids, but they shouldn’t be the only source of dietary fat.
 They can be used to boost fat and calorie intake for developing children alongside other healthy fats like avocados, nuts, seeds, and soy foods.

 Chime In: What are some of your child’s favorite healthy fat sources?